KuriosityRobotics/freight-frenzy/TeamCode/src/main/java/com/kuriosityrobotics/firstforward/robot/math/readme.md

-Important: Everything in the math section is in radians unless otherwise specified
+Important: Everything in the math section is in radians and inches unless otherwise specified